okta/okta-signin-widget/README.md

 - **processCreds:** Hook to handle the credentials before they are sent to Okta in the Primary Auth, Password Expiration, and Password Reset flows.

-    If processCreds takes a single argument it will be executed as a synchonous hook:
+    If processCreds takes a single argument it will be executed as a synchronous hook:

     ```javascript
     // Passed a creds object {username, password}